YongoDavid/Demo-2024-Feb/README.md

 learning a new databse (MongooDB) , it is a Non SQlL database. it is a bit similar but different from MySQL database , it has different terminologies and and concepts behind it.
 Some if the terminologies behind it are , Collections , Schemas , and Models.
+One of the reasons i am enjoying working with MongoDB is , it is the first Cloud based Databse i am working with (MongoDB Atlas).